sudeepdino008/zettelkasten/7b59bade.md

   - books
 ---

-# ego is the enemy
+# Ego is the enemy